What Exactly is Certification?

 Verbal and written communication with both internal and external clients

 Budgeting, accounting functions

-* All relevant work experience needs to be earned within the last ten years in a paid position, 12 months of which must be at the same employer
+All relevant work experience needs to be earned within the last ten years in a paid position, internships and work study do not count towards eligibility.

 The CAP Program is committed to diversity and equality in all activities.
 The Program, in both its values and practices, is committed to providing the community of administrative professionals with credentialing practices that are based on inclusion and diversity.
 This means that there shall be no barriers to participation in any activity of the Program on the basis of gender, race, creed, age, sexual orientation, national origin, religion, or disability.
 The Program will seek diversity and inclusiveness in its business practices and it will not condone any form of unlawful discrimination.
 The Program recognizes and values the diverse skills, perspectives and experiences of the community of administrative professionals and believes inclusiveness enhances service to this community.